 Your EHR and practice management solution is the glue that ties your entire office together.
 For this reason, it’s important to ensure that you have the very best optometry software for your optometric practice.

 However, if you’ve been using EHR software that doesn’t meet the needs of your practice, patients, and workflow, then you could be damaging patient relationships, impacting productivity, and stalling your practice’s ability to implement optometry software innovations.

 Below are five telltale signs it’s time to switch to a new EHR software provider:

 When It’s Time to Switch EHR Software Providers

 No New Updates

-It may be annoying when your smartphone has to do a system update every few weeks, but the small inconvenience of having to wait for that update to occur means better functionality, fewer bugs, and better user experience.
+It may be annoying when your phone has to do a system update every few weeks, but the small inconvenience of having to wait for that update to occur means better functionality, fewer bugs, and better user experience.

 If you don’t remember the last time your EHR provider did an update, it’s time to switch.
 Your practice changes every day; new patients, new staff members, new complexities.
-If your software provider doesn’t change with the optometry industry advancements, then you may have to find homegrown solutions or inefficient ways to use the software.
+If your software provider doesn’t change with the optometry industry advancements, then you may have to find homegrown solutions or inefficient ways to utilize the software.